bonkmachines/ctrl-arduino/docs/rotary_encoders.md

 They are also less susceptible to electronic noise compared to potentiometers, making them an excellent choice for many projects.

-Additionally, we will implement a filter circuit to improve signal reliability and show you how to use the CTRL library to handle the encoder input efficiently.
+The CTRL library already provides some (out of the box) filtering / debouncing of the encoder signal, but additionally we will implement a filter circuit to improve signal reliability and show you how to use the CTRL library to handle the encoder input efficiently.

 <div style="float: right; margin-left: 15px;">
   <img src="assets/rotary_encoder_bourns_pec11r.jpg" alt="Rotary encoder schematic" width="250"/>